AVANT/biofoam/README.md

 - change to pushstate with global link catcher?

 - could I bake the loading view in the apps common view?

+- impliment save to localStorage of new post so it stays around for ever

 - abstract main app navigate functionality to another level up (see book)